NATURE PRESCHOOL

 Step 3: Enrollment & Availability

-- Remaining spots will be filled on a first-come, first-served basis.
+Remaining spots will be filled on a first-come, first-served basis with priority given to students enrolling full-time.

 Please note: Once you submit your application and deposit, your child’s spot will be held—unless you notify us that you no longer wish to proceed with enrollment.